markusheinonen/markusheinonen.github.io/advice.md

 **Do project reviews**.
 Present your ideas, projects and code to your collegues and other phd students for honest feedback.
 You will learn a ton.

-**Conceptualise**.
-Refactor and rework your math and illustrations until they are so clear that an outsider could grasp the ideas at ease from a first glance.
-This often takes a long time, but will help make a best realisation of your contributions.

 **Debug to understand**.
 When things are not working, visualise  everything: the loss, the optimisation, the network, the activations, the weights, the data, the likelihood, the gradients, the layers, etc.

 **Slow down to speed up**.
 Spend time understanding the problem you want to solve, and verify it exists.
 Formulate hypotheses on how to improve.
 Start from trivial baselines (random forest, linear regression), then simple neural netowrks, and finally SOTA baselines.
 Run a sequence of more and more complex models, where ideally you change and quantify only one thing at a time.
 If you get stuck, avoid temptation to spend more time running experiments.
 Instead start reading, writing and discussing more to clarify that the problem is true, and solution is correct.
 See Andrej Karpathy's neural network [training recipe](http://karpathy.github.io/2019/04/25/recipe/).